-I have checked the length of OpenVPN RSA handshake key used by the providers I use regularly and that I keep an eye on.
+I have checked the level of encryption (the length of OpenVPN RSA handshake key) used by the providers I use regularly and that I keep an eye on it.
 Here are the results:

 What do you think?

-What do you think if the RSA key?
-It is important?
+What do you think of the RSA key size?
+Is it important?

-Do you look to the length of RSA key when you choose your VPN provider?
-What VPN do you use?
+Do you look at the length of the RSA encryption key when you choose your VPN provider?
+What VPN service or VPN client do you use?
 Do you use different encryption methods for Windows and Mac?